-In 2021 and ’22, live shopping gained popularity, and this trend is expected to continue through 2023.
+In 2021 and ’22, live shopping gained popularity, which is expected to continue through 2023.
 The majority of people, according to stats, increasingly favor making purchases during live streams over other social media purchases.

 2. The Popularity Of Micro And Nano-Influencers Will Continue To Rise

-According to this report, while engagement rates have decreased, this has not been the case for the majority of nano and micro-influencers.
+According to this report, while engagement rates have decreased, this has not been the case for most nano and micro-influencers.
 Not only do these categories of influencers get more engagement, but they also have higher conversion rates.

 Image Source: InfluencerMarketingHub

-Brands may get the most out of their influencer marketing spending by concentrating on nano and micro-influencers that have strong relationships with their target consumers.
+Brands may get the most out of their influencer marketing spending by concentrating on nano and micro-influencers with strong relationships with their target consumers.
 This is why businesses will always prioritize interaction above the number of their followers.